Azure/azure-sdk/docs/general/design.md

 The API surface will consist of one of more _service clients_ that the consumer will instantiate to connect to your service, plus a set of supporting types.

+The number of service clients in a client library should be minimized to provide consumers a clear starting point for using the library.
+However, multiple service clients may be appropriate in the following situations:

+- The service supports two distinct use cases, such as "authoring" and "inference", or "administration" and "runtime", that are unlikely to be used together.
+- The service has a small subset of methods that are needed for its hero scenarios.
+- A subset of service requests require special/different permissions.

+When a client library has multiple service clients, these must have descriptive names so that the consumer can quickly determine which client to use to accomplish their task.

 {% include requirement/MUST id="general-client-naming" %} name service client types with the `client` suffix.

 There are times when operations require the addition of optional data, provided in what is colloquially known as an "options bag".
 Libraries should strive for consistent naming.